 The alternative method is Evacuated heat tubes.
 These are up to 98% effective at harnessing the heat from the sun, however up until now a heat exchange has been required to prevent pool water from passing directly through the tube as this will corrode them.
 This heat exchanger introduces an efficiency to the system.

 The new compass pools solar panels are lined with Borosilicate (Pyrex) Glass which does not corrode and maximizes this efficiency even on cloudy days.

-The frame is made of anodized aluminium and several panel can be coupled together.
+The frame is made of anodised aluminium and several panels can be coupled together.
 A small backup system is recommended for the beginning and end of the season and for unusual climate changes.

 Other Energy Sources

-Compass can hook in via a heat exchanger to virtually any hot water generating energy source such as ground source heat pump or even wood pellet heating!
-This must be capable of producing 60 degree c water temperature to work effectively during the seasons you want to swim.
+Compass can use a heat exchanger to connect to any hot water source, including ground source heat pumps or even wood pellet heating!
+The source must be capable of producing 60°C water temperature to work effectively during the seasons you want to swim.

-For those looking to swim all year round and willing to invest up front a hybrid system is the answer.
-With this method we will combine a primary system such as solar or heat pump that are ambient temperature / weather dependent with a fossil fuel or electric system to ensure a constant pool temperature is maintained.
+For those looking to swim all year round and willing to invest up-front, a hybrid system is the answer.
+With this method, we combine a primary system such as solar or heat pump that are ambient temperature or weather dependent with a fossil fuel or electric system to ensure a constant pool temperature is maintained.
 The hybrid system will monitor the outside air temperatures and heat output from the primary source.
-If this drops bellow a set threshold the system will automatically switch to the alternative source.
-This gives the best of both worlds, energy savings where available, but a constant pool temperature when you need it.
+If this drops below a set threshold, the system will automatically switch to the alternative source.
+This gives the best of both worlds: energy savings where available, but a constant pool temperature when you need it.